Tools to Make the Transformation from Monolith to Microservices Easier

 • Look for tools that can combine at least some of the functions above.
 A refactoring tool will be helpful on its own, but that helpfulness gets magnified when it also integrates with your architectural observability and continuous modernization engine.

 • Look for tools with an established track record.
 Case studies and references can help you understand whether the claims made on the website or in an exploratory call can be backed up with real-world successes.
+Tools that provide numerous illustrative examples are especially valuable, as they clarify complex migration processes and strategies.

 Ultimately, the right tool can help you understand how to transform monoliths to microservices.
 Even better, a tool that matches all of the above criteria can significantly streamline the process, saving you time and resources while improving the outcome.